collin-devore/collin-devore.github.io/research.md

 <b>Works in Progress</b>

-<em>Mergers, Network Structure, and Resilience<\em> by Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim
+<em>Mergers, Network Structure, and Resilience</em> by Collin DeVore, Georgia Kosmopoulou, and MyongJin Kim

 <em>Who CARES?
 Airline Quality and the Aftermath of the CARES Act</em> by Collin DeVore